 I initially made large trees, over 5 ft. tall.
 The more I made, the more intrigued I became at all of the possibilities.
-I now make trees between 5 inches and 10 feet, as well as candles, ornaments, buttons and suet feeders.
+I now make trees between 5 inches and 10 feet, as well as candles, ornaments, wall plaques, buttons and suet feeders.

 I have always been a runner.
 Although I walk as much as I run now, it gets me into the woods, searching for downed timber.
 I make piles along the way and come back later to drag it out to the road and into our truck.